 Apart from the high engraving speed, laser power, and compatibility, there is something else that helps the xTool F1 to be different from its competitors.

-Let’s have a look at an watch engraving done by the xTool F1:
+Let’s have a look at a watch engraving done by the xTool F1:

 An intelligent smoke and overheat detection feature is there that ensures further health & safety concerns.
 However, the smoke purifier would cost much as this is offered at a higher price.

-Let’s have a look at another pair of laser engraving done by xTool F1:
+Let’s have a look at another pair of laser engravings done by xTool F1: